cockroachdb/docs/v2.1/change-data-capture.md

     Only `zookeeper` and `kafka` are needed.
 To troubleshoot Confluent, see [their docs](https://docs.confluent.io/current/installation/installing_cp.html#zip-and-tar-archives).

-4. As the `root` user, open the [built-in SQL client](use-the-built-in-sql-client.html):
+4. Create a Kafka topic:

     {% include copy-clipboard.html %}
+    ~~~
+    $ ./confluent-4.0.0/bin/kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic office_dogs
+    ~~~

+    {{site.data.alerts.callout_info}}
+    You are expected to create any Kafka topics with the necessary number of replications and partitions.
+[Topics can be created manually](https://kafka.apache.org/documentation/#basic_ops_add_topic) or [Kafka brokers can be configured to automatically create topics](https://kafka.apache.org/documentation/#topicconfigs) with a default partition count and replication factor.
+    {{site.data.alerts.end}}

+5. As the `root` user, open the [built-in SQL client](use-the-built-in-sql-client.html):

+    {% include copy-clipboard.html %}
     ~~~ shell
     $ cockroach sql --insecure
     ~~~

-5. Create a database called `test`:
+6. Create a database called `test`:

     {% include copy-clipboard.html %}
     ~~~ sql
     > CREATE DATABASE cdc_demo;
     ~~~

-6. Set the database as the default:
+7. Set the database as the default:

     {% include copy-clipboard.html %}
     ~~~ sql
     > SET DATABASE = cdc_demo;
     ~~~

-7. Create a table and add data:
+8. Create a table and add data:

     {% include copy-clipboard.html %}
     ~~~ sql